 All that said, we still think the XPS 13 comes out on top in this comparison.
-It offers better portability, a more immersive screen, a newer and better processor, and superior value for money.
+It offers better portability, a more immersive screen, a newer and better processor, and superior value for the money.
 You also get an attractive laptop that creates its own style, neither aping Apple’s metallic finish nor the sea of all-black laptops in the Windows world.
 It’s a laptop to be seen with, and for good reason.

-- Dell XPS 15 vs. Apple MacBook Pro 16
+- Dell XPS 17 review: Leaving the MacBook Pro 16 in the dust

 - Dell XPS 15 buying guide 2020: How to choose processor, RAM, display, and more

 - Best 4th of July Laptop Deals 2020: Apple, HP & Dell

 - 5 laptop deals you can’t afford to miss this 4th of July